Battle of Debecka Pass: The battle

-Soon after, the ODAs spotted a number of Iraqi MT-LB tracked armored personnel carriers appear out of the haze - advancing cautiously toward the crossroads and using their smoke generators to lay down a smoke screen behind them.
-The Green Berets attempted to suppress and halt them with .50 caliber machine gun and MK19 grenade launchers, they needed to buy themselves time to call in airstrikes and to cool down the Command Launch Units of their Javelins.
-At that moment, four Iraqi T-55 tanks appeared from behind the MT-LBs, firing their 100mm guns directly at the Green Berets, the ODAs mounted their GMVs and pulled back to a ridgeline some 900m from the crossroads which they dubbed their "Alamo", the Green Berets continued to ask for air support only to be told it would take a further 30 minutes to arrive on-station.
-The ODAs Javelin units were finally ready and began destroying the MT-LBs, however, they were running low on missiles.
+Soon after, the ODAs spotted a number of Iraqi MT-LB tracked armored personnel carriers appear out of the haze—advancing cautiously toward the crossroads and using their smoke generators to lay down a smokescreen behind them.
+The Green Berets attempted to suppress and halt them with .50-caliber machine guns and MK19 grenade launchers.
+They needed to buy themselves time to call in airstrikes and to cool down the Command Launch Units of their Javelins.
+At that moment, four Iraqi T-55 tanks appeared from behind the MT-LBs, firing their 100 mm guns directly at the Green Berets.
+The ODAs mounted their GMVs and pulled back to a ridgeline some 900m from the crossroads which they dubbed their "Alamo"; the Green Berets continued to ask for air support only to be told it would take a further 30 minutes to arrive on-station.
+The ODAs Javelin units were finally ready and began destroying the MT-LBs; however, they were running low on missiles.
 The sudden onslaught of missiles temporarily halted the Iraqi attack.
-The T-55s used a dirt berm to approach the crossroads slowly, effectively shielding them from the "lock on" of a Javelin; finally - some 35 minutes after the initial request was made two U.S. Navy F-14 Tomcats arrived.
+The T-55s used a dirt berm to approach the crossroads slowly, effectively shielding them from the "lock-on" of a Javelin; finally—some 35 minutes after the initial request was made—two U.S. Navy F-14 Tomcats arrived.

 Despite being directed onto the T-55s, the first GBU-16 (1000LB) bomb landed among friendly forces, including a Green Beret AOB (Advanced Operational Base) at Objective Rock.
 The F-14 pilot got confused and targeted an old rusting hulk of a similar T-55 at Objective Rock rather than the four engaging the ODAs.
-The bomb killed 18 Peshmerga and wounded 45 along with 4 AOB Green Berets and a BBC camera crew accompanying the Peshmerga (one of them was journalist John Simpson), half of ODA 391 immediately drove to the scene and began treating casualties.
+The bomb killed 18 Peshmerga and wounded 45 along with 4 AOB Green Berets, and John Simpson's BBC camera crew accompanying the Peshmerga, killing his translator.
+Half of ODA 391 immediately drove to the scene and began treating casualties.

-The rest of the Green Berets were forced to pull back from the "Alamo" to Press Hill as Iraqi artillery began to bracket them, one of the Green Berets managed to destroy one T-55 that broke cover and attempted to advance toward them, finally a pair of US Navy F/A-18s arrived and drove off the remaining tanks with several bombs, ending the battle.
+The rest of the Green Berets were forced to pull back from the "Alamo" to Press Hill as Iraqi artillery began to bracket them.
+One of the Green Berets managed to destroy one T-55 that broke cover and attempted to advance toward them.
+Finally, a pair of U.S. Navy F/A-18s arrived and drove off the remaining tanks with several bombs, ending the battle.

 SSG Jason Brown (ODA 391) SGT Jeff Adamec (ODA 392) and SSG Eric Strigotte (ODA 044) all were awarded Silver Star Medals for their actions during the battle.